Start Here: Is It an Emergency?

 Go directly to A&E if self-transporting

-Prioritise public hospital emergency departments — Singapore General Hospital (SGH) or National University Hospital (NUH) are recommended.
+Prioritise public hospital emergency departments — Singapore General Hospital (SGH) or National University Hospital (NUH).

-Only a small number of hospitals operate dedicated pediatric A&E units.
-Choose NUH or KK Women's & Children's Hospital to avoid wasted trips.
+Only a small number of hospitals have dedicated paediatric A&E. Choose NUH or KK Women's & Children's Hospital to avoid wasted trips.

-If opting for private, call the hospital's emergency hotline in advance.
+If opting for private (e.g., Gleneagles, Raffles), call the hospital's emergency hotline in advance.
 Paid ambulances will prioritise their affiliated facilities.

 B) Non-Emergency: Start with Primary Care